minmax1996/neo-psql/Readme.md

   - `true`: Ask for confirmation before executing SQL (default)
   - `false`: Execute SQL immediately

+- `extensions.psql.pre_selection` (function):
+  - Called before a database is selected
+  - Receives a `selection` object with:
+    - `name`: Database name
+    - `config`: Database configuration (host, port, user, etc.)
+  - can be used for unset PGPASSWORD from other connection during 1 session

 - `extensions.psql.after_selection` (function):
   - Called after a database is selected
   - Receives a `selection` object with:
     - `name`: Database name
     - `config`: Database configuration (host, port, user, etc.)
+  - can be used for set PGPASSWORD from some sort of token-generational tools, for example `aws rds generate-db-auth-token` (see examples dir)

 - `extensions.psql.settings` (table):
   - Placeholder for additional settings